 - SQL Server licenses that are not covered with active SA can only be reassigned to a different server within a server farm once every 90 days, and they cannot be reassigned to a third-party web hoster or non-private cloud at any time.
+(In the event of permanent hardware failure, the 90-day reassignment limit is waived.)
+Beginning October 1, 2019, on-premises licenses purchased without Software Assurance and mobility rights can't deployed with dedicated hosted cloud services offered by "Listed Providers." - For more information on License Mobility to "Listed Providers", refer to Product Terms.
+For an FAQ visit https://aka.ms/outsourcerights.

+License Mobility for SQL Server licenses with SA within or to another server farm

-(In the event of permanent hardware failure, the 90-day reassignment limit is waived.) - All SQL Server licenses with active SA can be reassigned to another server within the server farm as often as needed; however, they can only be reassigned to another server in another server farm, or to a non-private cloud, once every 90 days. - A server farm may consist of up to two data centers located in time zones that are within four hours of one another and/or with the European Union (EU) and/or European Free Trade Association (EFTA). - A given data center may only be part of one server farm. - License Mobility use rights do not apply to SQL Server PDW software.
+- All SQL Server licenses with active SA can be reassigned to another server within the server farm as often as needed; however, they can only be reassigned to another server in another server farm, or to a non-private cloud, once every 90 days. - A server farm may consist of up to two data centers located in time zones that are within four hours of one another and/or with the European Union (EU) and/or European Free Trade Association (EFTA). - A given data center may only be part of one server farm. - License Mobility use rights do not apply to SQL Server PDW software.